 Posture massively affects our everyday health and wellbeing.
 Taking a couple of minutes every hour to make sure you’re sitting correctly, can prevent a wide variety of workplace ailments.
-We have devised a free PDF checklist for you to print of and stick up in your workstation.
 This easy to follow step by step guide is a simple way to make sure that you are sitting correctly.
 Stick at it, it’s hard to change ingrained bad habits but we can assure you, better posture will make a huge difference to your working life.

 Rest your eyes

 Workplaces with 5 staff or more are required to follow DSE (Display Screen Equipment) health and safety guidelines.
 As well as receiving a DSE assessment to make sure your workstation is fit for purpose, the DSE guidelines also strongly suggest taking a break from your screen every hour to refocus your vision.
 We love this free eye timer from google chrome that times a short break every 20 minutes for your eyes and suggests eye exercises to prevent strain.
 Make sure during this break, you take a few minutes to seek some natural light and most importantly, put the kettle on.
 You can view and download government workplace health and safety, and display screen equipment guidelines here.

 Tea, water and coffee

 Keeping hydrated at work is a must, so make sure you regularly get up to make some tea, and grab a glass of water.
 Studies have shown that dehydration has detrimental effects on work output, leading to health and safety officials to publish workplace recommendations.
 Whilst it is a great way to measure what you are drinking, bottled water encourages us to take breaks less often as opposed to refilling a glass.
 The more movement (and tea) you can fit into your working day the better!